PabloMSanAla/AstroPipe/README.md

 ## Demos

-I created different jupyter notebooks to help you use the pipeline and get the sense of the methods built-in.
+I created different Jupyter notebooks to help you use the pipeline and get a sense of the methods built-in.

 - [Cavity](https://github.com/PabloMSanAla/AstroPipe/blob/main/demos/cavity.ipynb): Jupyter Notebook to create masks, profiles and visualize galaxies from a [CAVITY](https://www.ugr.es/~isa/) field.